WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/capitalization.md

 - Don't capitalize words unnecessarily.
 If in doubt, don't capitalize the term.
 - Don't use all-uppercase for emphasizing text.
 Also, don't use all-lowercase as a design preference.
 In both instances, text is difficult to read and it becomes difficult to distinguish between sentences.
 - Avoid camel case, except while representing code or official terminology.
+- While referencing or quoting external sources, use the original capitalization.
+Don't alter the capitalization even if it is incorrect.

 ## Capitalization in titles and headings

+Use sentence-case capitalization in titles and headings.
+Capitalize the first word in the title or heading, sub-heading, any proper nouns, and official terms.
+Don't end the title or heading with a period.

 ## Capitalization in indexes and glossaries

 ## Capitalization in tables and lists

 ## Capitalization and colons
 ## Capitalization and hyphens
 ## Capitalization and figures